-- Back in volume 4 of High School D×D, Sirzechs asks Ise as to what happens if the latter uses Gift on Rias' breasts, then tells him not to worry about it.
-Seven volumes later, the spirits of the past Boosted Gear users bring it up again and sure enough, Ise uses said skill(with permission from Rias, who readily accepts), and the end result?
-Rias becomes a battery for Ise at the cost of her breasts shrinking.
+- Back in volume 4 of High School Dx D, Sirzechs asks Issei as to what happens if the latter uses Gift on Rias' breasts, then tells him not to worry about it.
+Seven volumes later, the spirits of the past Boosted Gear users bring it up again and sure enough, Issei uses said skill(with permission from Rias, who readily accepts), and the end result?
+Rias becomes a battery for Issei at the cost of her breasts shrinking.

 - A short Batman: Black and White story by Warren Ellis and Jim Lee features Batman hunting down a murderous senator and fighting his way through his goons.
 Each skill that Batman uses is followed immediately by a one or two panel flashback showing how he learned it.
 These include building a remote control, knowing the smell of every aftershave ever, knowing the exact hole size and shape different caliber bullets make in different body parts, kicking a tree in half and identifying how recently someone had a manicure from the nail impressions left in skin.